gdt050579/AppCUI-rs/docs/chapter-3/stock-controls/checkbox.md

 let c3 = checkbox!("'&Multi-line option\nthis a hot-key',x:10,y:5,w:15,h:3,checked:false");
 ```

 The caption of a checkbox may contain the special character `&` that indicates that the next character is a hot-key.
-For example, constructing a checkbox with the following caption `&Option number 1` will set up the text of the button to `Option number 1` and will set up character `O` as the hot key for that checkbox (pressing `Alt+O` will be equivalent to changing the status for that checkbox from checked to unchecked or vice-versa).
+For example, constructing a checkbox with the following caption `&Option number 1` will set up the text of the checkbox to `Option number 1` and will set up character `O` as the hot key for that checkbox (pressing `Alt+O` will be equivalent to changing the status for that checkbox from checked to unchecked or vice-versa).

 A checkbox can contain a multi-line text but you will have to set the height parameter large enough to a larger value (bigger than 1).